TheDidiCZ/About-me/README.md

 #### 𝙒𝙚𝙗 𝘿𝙚𝙫𝙚𝙡𝙤𝙥𝙚𝙧

 ## What will you be able to find here?
 Hi!
 My name is Didi or also TheDidi, I am 17 years old and I am from the Czech Republic.
 I am also interested in Web Development (Front-end - HTML, CSS, JS, | Back-end - PHP, MySQL).
 I shoot and I also stream on YouTube or Twitch platforms.
-I plan to run my "business".
-But what?
-I won't tell you that =) .

 ## Favourite IDE
 ❤️ • `HTML`, `CSS`, `JavaScript` - [Visual Studio Code](https://code.visualstudio.com/download) <br>